-- 3.3.2 Consider the Relevant Assumption Universe-The actuary should consider the assumption universe relevant to each type of assumption identified in section 3.3.1.
+- 3.3.2 Consider the Relevant Assumption Universe-The actuary should be familiar with the assumption universe relevant to each type of assumption identified in section 3.3.1.
 This may include tables or factors particular to the given plan as well as general tables, factors, and modifications to the tables that are available to actuaries.
-Sources of information relevant to many demographic assumptions include the following: - a. experience studies or published tables based on experience under uninsured plans and annuity contracts, or based on any other populations considered representative of the group at hand; - b. relevant plan or plan sponsor experience, to the extent that it is credible, which may include analyses of gains or losses by source; - c. studies or reports of the effects of plan design, specific events (for example, shutdown), economic conditions, or sponsor characteristics on the demographic assumption under consideration; and - d. studies or reports of general trends relevant to the type of demographic assumption in question (for example, mortality improvement in the United States). - 3.3.3 Consider the Assumption Format-The actuary should consider the appropriate format for each demographic assumption.
-Factors that affect format specification include the following: - a. the degree to which the assumption format may affect the results;
+Sources of information relevant to many demographic assumptions include the following: - a. experience studies or published tables based on experience under uninsured plans and annuity contracts, or based on any other populations considered representative of the group at hand; - b. relevant plan or plan sponsor experience, to the extent that it is credible, which may include analyses of gains or losses by source; - c. studies or reports of the effects of plan design, specific events (for example, shutdown), economic conditions, or sponsor characteristics on the demographic assumption under consideration; - d. studies or reports of general trends relevant to the type of demographic assumption in question (for example, mortality improvement in the United States); and - e. relevant information from the plan sponsor or other sources about future expectations. - 3.3.3 Consider Assumption Formats-The actuary should select an appropriate format for each demographic assumption.
+Factors that affect format specification include the following: - a. the degree to which the assumption format may affect the results; - b. the availability of tables, data, or information relevant to the assumption being selected;

-- b. the availability of tables, data, or information relevant to the assumption being selected; - c. the degree to which the assumption format has the potential to model anticipated plan experience; - d. the size of the covered population; and - e. the degree to which a parameter (such as gender, age, service, or calendar year) is anticipated to affect experience.
+- c. the degree to which the assumption format has the potential to model anticipated plan experience; - d. the size of the covered population; and - e. the degree to which a parameter (such as gender, age, service, or calendar year) is anticipated to affect experience.